muhammadrafayasif/labs-to-pdf/README.md

 # 🧾 Automated Lab Report Generator (Python + ReportLab)

 This project automatically compiles, runs, and generates PDF lab reports for programming labs.
-It handles everything — from compiling C++ files and injecting test inputs to capturing output and formatting it into a professional, university-style PDF with your name, roll number, and department.
+It handles everything — from compiling C++ files to capturing output and formatting it into a professional, university-style PDF with your name, roll number, and department.

 ---